 We will share the modern history of trauma and dive deeply into the science of how all the body’s systems are impacted.
 We will illuminate the Yogic perspective on trauma through a discussion based on key segments of Patanjali's Yoga Sutras that speak directly to trauma and to the process of finding harmony with trauma and therefore one’s self.
 The nervous system and the brain structures will be studied, both through the framework of modern medicine and the Yogic energetic model.
 You will learn about advances in neuroscience and epigenetics that have given us a better understanding of how trauma changes our nervous system, brain development, self-regulation, and capacity to stay focused and in tune with others.
 This understanding is outlined in The Polyvagal Theory.
 Through our combined experience of over 25 years of work with clients, we have tested yoga tools and found how effective they are in transforming despair into hope.

 At Beloved Yoga, we take this data seriously and we work tirelessly to develop and apply more effective ways to keep Yoga safe and therapeutic, whether in a group class or a private session.
 We strive to guide all teachers to become trauma-informed in order to create the safest and most accessible yoga experiences.
 Heather and Maryam are now offering the latest, innovative evidence-based training that demonstrates the necessity of the integration of Yoga into the treatment of trauma healing.
-This three-day training blends philosophy and science with a clear application of yogic tools.
-You will walk away feeling empowered in how to create a safe and grounded environment for all populations.
+You will walk away feeling empowered in how to create a safe and grounded environment for all.

-Understand the vagus nerve, Polyvagal Theory and HPA axis
+Understand the vagus nerve, PolyVagal Theory and social engagement

 Gain insight into modern trauma theories and perspectives

-Understand trauma through the lens of the philosophy of Yoga, including the Pancha Maya framework
+Understand trauma through the lens of the philosophy of Yoga

 Learn self-care methods in working with trauma and address secondary traumatic stress